Light, a basic need

 Incandescent bulbs

-Compact fluorescent bulbs (CFL)
+Compact fluorescent light bulbs (CFL)

 T5 fluorescent tubes